List of metropolitan areas of Florida

 The following is a complete list of the 22 metropolitan areas in Florida, as defined by the United States Office of Management and Budget.
-The largest, Miami metropolitan area (Miami-Fort Lauderdale-West Palm Beach), is ranked 8th among the top metropolitan areas in the U.S. The second largest, Tampa Bay area (Tampa-St. Petersburg-Clearwater), is ranked 18th among the top metropolitan areas in the U.S.
+The largest, the Miami metropolitan area, is the ninth-largest among metropolitan areas in the U.S. The second-largest metropolitan area in Florida, the Tampa Bay area, is the 17th-largest metropolitan area in the nation.

 Metropolitan areas

 The following table lists population figures for those metropolitan areas, in rank of population.
-Population figures are as of the April 1, 2020 U.S. Census figures.
+Population figures are as of the 2024 U.S. Census estimates.